Close Alert Banner

 Flushing zones

-Fall Hydrant Flushing will start September 12 until October 7.
+Spring Hydrant Flushing will start April 24 until May 12.
 Hydrant flushing will follow a schedule which is broken down into three zones.
 Please see the hydrant flushing zones map.

 Dates may change, please check back for updates.